ericreinsmidt/nextui-rss-reader/README.md

 - The Verge
 - Slashdot

-You can add, edit, or delete feeds from the feed list screen on the device.
+You can add feeds from the feed list screen, and edit or delete them from the menu screen.
 Add any subreddit with `.rss` after the subreddit URL, e.g., `https://reddit.com/r/example/.rss`

 ## Controls